monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 ## Getting Started

-1. Create a `config.py` file in the same directory as the contents of this folder (refer below).
+1. Create a local version of `config.py` in the same directory as the contents of this folder.
-2. The `config.py` file should hold the following variables (ensure the name matches):
+2. Your `config.py` should be similar to `config.example.py`.
+You'll need to replace the placeholders by the appropriate values.
-- `ESSID` : Should be assigned to a string containing the SSID of the network to connect to
-- `PASSWORD`: Should be assigned to a string containing password of the network
-- `MQTT_BROKER`: A string containing either the web server name or IP address which acts like the Mqtt broker
-- `builtin_LED = PIN(2, PIN.OUT)`

 ## Contents
 - `boot.py`: Contains functions to connect the microcontroller to the internet